Bethenny Frankel's on-off boyfriend Dennis Shields' death ruled 'undetermined'

 Dennis Shields’ cause and manner of death are “undetermined,” the New York City Medical Examiner’s Office confirmed to Entertainment Tonight.

-Shields was found dead on August 10 in Trump Tower in Manhattan, the medical examiner told Fox News at the time.
+Shields was found dead on Aug.
+10 in his Manhattan apartment.
 He was 51.

-As previously reported, according to the New York Post, Shields, who was living at Trump Tower at the time of his death, asked his assistant to administer Narcan at 9 a.m.
-The Post reported he died of a suspected overdose.
+As previously reported, Shields, who was living at Trump Tower at the time of his death, asked his assistant to administer Narcan at 9 a.m.
+The New York Post reported he died of a suspected overdose.

 On Sunday, two weeks after his death, the “Real Housewives of New York City” penned an emotional tweet.